isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

 *********************

-The information scattered over tens of thousands of XML and TSV files at the DCC is provided in a *much more accessible* form in a series of BigQuery tables.
+The information scattered over tens of thousands of XML and TSV files at the DCC is provided in a *much more accessible* form in a series of *open-access* BigQuery tables.
 For more details, including tutorials and code examples in `Python <https://github.com/isb-cgc/examples-Python>`_ or `R <https://github.com/isb-cgc/examples-R>`_, please see our `github repositories <https://github.com/isb-cgc>`_.
+Note that dbGaP authorization is **not** required to access these tables!

 This `introductory tutorial <https://github.com/isb-cgc/examples-Python/blob/master/notebooks/The%20ISB-CGC%20open-access%20TCGA%20tables%20in%20BigQuery.ipynb>`_ gives a great overview of all of the tables and pointers on how to get started exploring them.